IS tank family: Upgraded version of IS-6

-Since the IS-6 proved to have no significant advantages over IS-2 and its rival IS-4, in November 1944, they decided to dramatically upgrade the tank.
+Since the IS-6 proved to have no significant advantages over IS-2 and its rival IS-4, in November 1944, it was decided to dramatically upgrade the tank.
 The project was called "Object 252U" (U stands for "Improvement" in Russian).
-The tank featured a heavily sloped pike-nose armor, a new 122mm D-13T gun, and more slope on the sides and rear.
+The tank featured heavily sloped pike-nose armor, a new 122 mm D-13T gun, and more slope on the sides and rear.
 The design proved to be problematic in terms of crew comfort since the interior was too cramped and the design was cancelled.

 Object 260 IS-7

 The IS-7 heavy tank design began in Leningrad in 1945 by Nikolai Fedorovich Shashmurin and was developed in 1948.
 Weighing 68 tonnes, thickly armoured and armed with a 130 mm S-70 long-barrelled gun, it was the largest and heaviest member of the IS family.

-Object 730 T-10
+Object 730 T-10 IS-8

 The IS-8 (also known as Objekt 730) was the final development of the KV and IS tank series.
 It was accepted into service in 1952 as the IS-8, but due to the political climate in the wake of Stalin's death in 1953, it was renamed T-10, as it was the tenth heavy tank in Soviet service.

 The biggest differences from its direct ancestor, the IS-3, were a longer hull, seven pairs of road wheels instead of six, a larger turret mounting a new gun with fume extractor, an improved diesel engine, and increased armour.
 General performance was similar, although the T-10 could carry more ammunition.

 T-10s (like the earlier tanks they replaced) were deployed in independent tank regiments belonging to armies, and independent tank battalions belonging to divisions.
 These independent tank units could be attached to mechanized units, to support infantry operations and perform breakthroughs.

 The T-10M is the final iteration of this type.
 It featured a longer gun barrel than previous models with 5-baffle muzzle brake and 14.5 mm machine gun.
 This was the last Soviet heavy tank to enter service.
 When the advanced T-64 MBT became available it replaced the T-10 in front line formations.